microsoft/r-server-loan-credit-risk/dba.md

 ## Input:

-* "Predictions_Logistic" table storing the predictions from the tested model.
+* `Predictions_Logistic` table storing the predictions from the tested model.

 ## Output: